millionsols/Thor/README.md

 For now: extract the zip-folder to your computer and run Thor.

-In order to use auto-trading and/or auto-sniper, please do the following:
+In order to use auto-trading (mango markets) and/or auto-sniper (magiceden), please do the following:

 1. Create BURNER wallet
 2. Import private key